Skip to main content

 Key Facts

-1. CJI Surya Kant recused from writ petitions challenging the Election Commissioners' Act, 2023 on 20 March 2026.
+1. CJI Surya Kant recused himself from the writ petitions challenging the Election Commissioners' Act, 2023, citing potential conflict of interest (April 2026).

-2. The Election Commissioners' Act, 2023 removed the CJI from the EC appointment panel, replacing him with the Prime Minister, a Union Cabinet Minister and the Leader of Opposition.
+2. The Election Commissioners' Act, 2023 removed the CJI from the EC appointment panel and introduced the Prime Minister, a Union Cabinet Minister and the Leader of the Opposition as members.

-3. Supreme Court’s March 2023 order had mandated a three‑member panel (PM, LO, CJI) for EC appointments until Parliament legislated.
+3. Supreme Court’s March 2023 order had mandated a three‑member panel (PM, LO, CJI) for EC appointments until Parliament enacted a law.

 Background & Context

-The episode highlights the tug‑of‑war between the executive and judiciary over who controls the appointment of constitutional functionaries.
-It ties directly to GS‑2 topics on separation of powers and the institutional autonomy of the Election Commission, while also touching upon GS‑4 ethics of conflict of interest.
+The episode highlights the tug‑of‑war between the executive and the judiciary over the appointment of constitutional functionaries.
+It tests the separation of powers enshrined in the Constitution and raises questions about how the judiciary safeguards its independence while adjudicating politically sensitive matters.

 UPSC Syllabus Connections